 - 1. To elect a Board of Directors, consisting of five (5) members, to serve until the next annual meeting of stockholders or until their successors are duly elected and qualified; - 2.
-To approve amendments to the Company's Amended and Restated 2011 Equity Incentive Plan and certain related matters discussed in the accompanying proxy statement; - 3.
-To ratify the Audit Committee's appointment of Marcum LLP as the Company's independent registered public accounting firm for the year ending December 31, 2017; and - 4.
+To ratify the Audit Committee's appointment of Marcum LLP as the Company's independent registered public accounting firm for the year ending December 31, 2018; - 3.
+To approve an amendment to the Company's Amended and Restated 2011 Equity Incentive Plan; and - 4.
 To consider and act upon any other matter which may properly come before the annual meeting or any adjournment thereof.

-Only stockholders who held their shares at the close of business on April 17, 2017, the record date, are entitled to notice of and to vote during the Annual Meeting or any adjournment or postponement thereof.
+Only stockholders who held their shares at the close of business on April 20, 2018, the record date, are entitled to notice of and to vote during the Annual Meeting or any adjournment or postponement thereof.